sunwookimiub/CyberGIS-TerrainAnalysis/performance.md

 16| 0.93s | 0.15s | 21.75s | 29.286s | 3m47.122s | 3m27.157s
 32| 0.6s | 0.16s | 31.11s | 47.050s | 9m52.244s | 10m24.401s

-As the number of process increase, overhead for creating processes gets larger and unnegligible.

-For a small data set, the overhead is enormous compares to computing time.

-Also as the number of process increase, the fluctuation of running times also incease, running times become very unstable.